littleraskol/Basic-Sprinkler-Improved/README.txt

 3. KNOWN ISSUES

 *Can't do anything with the sprinkler's animation to make it match how it actually works, I'm afraid.
 *There is a possibility that a basic sprinkler may "unwater" parts of the pattern of another kind of sprinkler.
-I plan on fixing this eventually, but for now, as a workaround, don't put basic sprinklers within or adjacent to the watering area of an improved or iridium sprinkler.
+Don't put basic sprinklers within or adjacent to the watering area of another sprinkler.

 4. FUTURE PLANS